-"So when they had appointed elders in every church," Acts 14'23.
+"So when they had appointed elders in every church"

-The ministry of Kingdom Elders could be described as "the spiritual backbone" of the Body of Christ.
-It's the primary ministry, ordained by God, as revealed in the scriptures of Acts 1'1 to Revelation 3'22.
+Because of their ministry, Kingdom Elders could be described as "the spiritual backbone" of the Body of Christ.
+Their's is a primary ministry, ordained by God (see Acts 1'1 to Revelation 3'22).

-The first reference to it appears in the days prior to the Day of Pentecost.
-At this point Jesus has breathed the Holy Spirit on the Disciples, given them Kingdom teachings and ascended to heaven.
+The first reference to it was made by the apostle Peter in the 40 days prior to the Day of Pentecost.
+Jesus had breathed the Holy Spirit on them.
+This was to enable them to receive His Kingdom teachings.

-Peter sees that a job has to be done and begins to act.
+Immediatel following the Lord's ascension, Peter realises that a certain job has to be done.
 Whether he knew it or not he was about to begin fulfilling Jesus' words "I will build My Ekklesia" (His Called-Out Ones).

-The Lord had said that He would give Peter "the keys of the Kingdom of Heaven" (Matthew 16'18-19) for the purpose.
+Nevertheless, Lord had said that He would give Peter "the keys of the Kingdom of Heaven" (Matthew 16'18-19) for that very purpose.

 In doing so the pattern of the Elders' shepherding and overseeing ministry in the building of Christ's Called-Out Ones would be revealed.

 15 "... in those days Peter stood up in the midst of the disciples